 But letting go of clutter is difficult.
 We have actual emotional blocks that keep us from letting go of our clutter.
 Seven of them to be exact.
-In my upcoming book, MAKING SPACE, CLUTTER FREE: The Last Book On Decluttering You’ll Ever Need, I discuss all seven of the emotional blocks and how to break free of them.
+In my book, MAKING SPACE, CLUTTER FREE: The Last Book On Decluttering You’ll Ever Need, I discuss all seven of the emotional blocks and how to break free of them.

 Some of the emotions that get in the way include: sentimentality (but Aunt Lois gave it to me, how could I possibly get rid of this lamp that doesn’t work?), guilt (but I spent so much money on them, how could I possibly get rid of these ridiculously high heels I’ll never wear?), or pure fantasy (but someday I might take up mountain climbing so how can I get rid of all this rope?).
 If you deal with clutter on a daily basis, you know these can be powerful stumbling blocks.
 If you are grappling with any of these emotional blocks, how do you declutter?
 Here are 5 simple questions to ask yourself about any item in your home or office to decide …